 - 8:30 am – Morning Prayer with Kathleen and others (Live)

-10:30 am – Healing Prayers with Terry Childers or Jeff Campbell (Facebook)
+10:30 am – Healing Prayers and Service with Terry Childers and Fr.
+Robert Childers (Facebook)

 Healing prayer intercessors – parishioners who usually attend our Tuesday Healing Prayers and Eucharist service, and who were offering healing prayers at the 8:00 & 10:30 am services this Lent – will continue to meet using phone and internet technology.
 Part of their weekly practice is to pray for parishioners on our prayer list (click here for the prayer list), for each other, and for other prayer requests they’ve received.
 If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email me and I will share these with our healing prayers intercessors.